-Register for a free workshop to learn about the new Peninsula SunShares program!
-Just in time for Earth Day, Palo Alto is partnering with neighboring communities throughout San Mateo County and local nonprofit Vote Solar, to launch a solar group discount program for homeowners.
-Peninsula SunShares will pool the power of individual homeowner participants, which allows the solar industry to offer more competitive pricing, typically 15% below market rate.
+Palo Alto is partnering with neighboring communities throughout San Mateo County and local nonprofit Vote Solar, to offer a solar group discount program for homeowners.
+Peninsula SunShares pools the power of individual homeowner participants, which allows the solar industry to offer competitive solar installation pricing, typically 15% below market rate.

-Vote Solar, will manage the program, work with an evaluation committee of to select a qualified contractor(s) and negotiate the discounted solar system installation prices to make going solar simple and affordable.
+Two pre-qualified contractors have been selected to offer discounted solar system installation prices to make going solar simple and affordable.

 Palo Alto is using clean, renewable electric supplies as an integral part of its plans for a more sustainable future.